-Often referred to as the operating statement, it shows the revenues and expenses over the periods classified by two methods (by Program and Nature or Type) to disclose a net result.
+Often referred to as the operating statement, it shows the revenues and expenses over the periods classified to disclose a net result.

 Statement of Financial Position

 More commonly referred to as the Balance Sheet, this statement discloses the forecast changes in the balance of assets and liability accounts over the periods.